Table of Contents:

 |HH/HL||When the upper and lower line starts creating new highs.
 A long (buy) position can be done.
 You can exit the trade once the price closes below the median.
 You can place your stop loss at the lower line.|

-How to build your trading strategy
+How to build your day or swing trading strategy

 Now that you have some basic knowledge on how to use technical analysis and indicators to trade crypto, you might want to start doing some trade.